SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.Alarm-type.md

 > [!NOTE]
 >
 > - The alarm template baseline editor will not allow you to change the monitoring type (Normal, Relative, Absolute or Rate).
 > - When a baseline is specified in a protocol, the baseline value is stored in a separate parameter.
 Although you should specify a read parameter (e.g. `<Alarm type="absolute:NOMINAL_VALUE_PID,FACTOR_PID">`), make sure that read parameter has an associated write parameter.
 Otherwise, it will not be possible to update the baseline value stored in that parameter.
-Also, the parameter in which the baseline value is stored must not have any restrictions (e.g. step size, number of decimals, high/low range, etc.).
+Also, the parameter in which the baseline value is stored must not have any restrictions (e.g. step size, number of decimals, high/low range, the interprete->rawtype tag should not be an "unsigned" number, etc.).
+> - The smart baseline algorithm may sometimes produce unexpected results with respect to parameter ranges.
+For example, consider a parameter that consistently fluctuates between 0 and 100.
+While approximating its behavior using a polynomial, the calculated baseline value might occasionally fall below 0 or exceed 100.
+To address this, it is recommended to configure appropriate ranges for the parameter within the protocol.
+The algorithm will respect these limits during baseline calculations.
+For instance, if a lower range of 0 is defined in the protocol, any baseline value calculated below 0 will automatically be capped at 0.

 ## Examples